What does a day of keto-on-trail look like?

 With that acceptance in mind, here's exactly what fuels my daily trek, keeping me fed with more than 3000 calories per day over 30+ miles.

 When you're trying to get moving in the morning, you need something that you can sip or nibble while packing up your tent and bag.
-Caffeine and Keto Chow ftw
+Caffeine and keto protein shakes ftw

 Stoked Coffee + MCT Powder